“Man is a seed, an incomplete being, who has the possibility of developing.”

 Jeanne de Salzmann

-In the schools of the fourth way one works with others in a group, and also works by him or herself, with the aim of understanding the true nature of the world and of man.
+In the schools of the Fourth Way one works with others in a group, and also by oneself, with the aim of understanding the true nature of the world and of man.
 According to Gurdjieff, in order to achieve beneficial results, inner development must be harmonious and balanced, and include all parts of the person.
-It calls for simultaneous development on the intellectual level, the emotional level and the physical level.
-Our study includes the “movements” – sacred dances, and also music that Gurdjieff brought from ancient traditions.
-These are an important aid to a person’s learning about him/herself and the world.
+It calls for simultaneous development of the intellectual, the emotional and the physical domains.
+Our study includes sacred dances referred to as “the Movements”, and also music that Gurdjieff adapted from ancient traditions.
+These are important aids to a person’s learning about himself/herself and about the world.

 “Beyond the thin shell of imagined reality there is another reality.
 Something, for some reason, stands between us and it.”